 It's also possible to share a read-only view of the map, so that maps you create can easily be shared with any number of total strangers - aka the Internet.
 It's easy to remix existing maps with the "fork" option.

 Mipui contains a lot of small features that help with worry-free editing, including undo/redo support, the ability to resize the grid without deleting existing content, zoom and pan tools, copy and paste, etc.

-Every Mipui map is automatically saved to the cloud every few seconds, and will remain there forever.
+Every Mipui map is automatically saved to the cloud every few seconds, and never expires.

 Licensing and Commercial UseYou may use maps created using Mipui for any purpose, commercial or not, and you do not have to credit the Mipui tool or its author in your publication (though that would be nice of you).
 However, the following caveats apply: